microsoft/vscode-cmake-tools/docs/port/kits.md

 A _kit_ defines project-agnostic and configuration-agnostic info about how to build code.
 A kit can include:

-- A set of compilers for some set of languages: these are locked at specific versions so that you can switch your compiler version quickly and easily.
+- A set of compilers: these are locked at specific versions so that you can switch your compiler version quickly and easily.
 - A Visual Studio installation: building for Visual Studio involves more than just finding the necessary compiler executable.
 Visual C++ requires certain environment variables to be set to tell it how to find and link to the Visual C++ toolchain headers and libraries.
 - A toolchain file: The low-level way to instruct CMake how to compile and link for a target.
 CMake Tools handles toolchain files using kits.

 Kits are mostly CMake-generator-agnostic (a CMake generator writes the input files for the native build system).
 Visual Studio kits have a preferred generator that will be used as a fallback to ensure a matching MSBuild and .sln generator are used for the Visual C++ compiler.

 > [!NOTE]
-> * If you use the [Ninja](https://ninja-build.org/) build system, you don't need to worry about Visual Studio CMake Generators.
+> * If you use the [Ninja](https://ninja-build.org/) build system, don't worry about Visual Studio CMake Generators.
 CMake Tools will prefer Ninja if it is present, unless configured otherwise.
 > * If you change the active kit while a project is configured, the project configuration will be re-generated with the chosen kit.
 > * Using a kit is recommended but optional.
 If you don't use a kit, CMake will perform its own automatic detection.

 ## How kits are found and defined

-When the CMake Tools run for the first time, it will [scan for kits](#scan_for_kits) to find available toolchains.
+When the CMake Tools extension runs for the first time, it will [scan for kits](#scan_for_kits) to find available toolchains.
 It populates the initial list of kits by looking in directories where known compilers are typically installed, and uses `vswhere` to find Visual Studio installations.

 ### User-local kits

-User-local kits are kits that are available to a particular user for all projects open with CMake Tools.
+A user-local kit is a kit that is available to a particular user for all projects open with CMake Tools.

 The user-local list of kits is stored in the `cmake-kits.json` file, which you can edit by invoking **Edit CMake Kits** from the command palette: